 Direct Inward Dialing (DID): DIDs, often purchased in blocks many, many years ago for your hotel, enable telephone numbers for calling into a business utilizing a PBX system.
 Using DIDs, a company can have individual phone numbers for each person or workstation within the company without requiring a physical line into the PBX for each possible connection.
 With Cloud5’s Voice solutions, you’ll keep any DIDs that you’d like and eliminate extraneous ones – reducing costs and modernizing at the same time.

-High Speed Internet Access (HSIA): HSIA, also known as Broadband Internet access and often shortened to just broadband, are services that provide bit-rates considerably higher than that available using a 56 kbit/s modems.
+High-Speed Internet Access (HSIA): HSIA, also known as Broadband Internet access and often shortened to just broadband, are services that provide bit-rates considerably higher than that available using 56 kbit/s modems.
 The Federal Communications Commission (FCC) defined broadband access as “Internet access that is always on and faster than the traditional dial-up access”.
 Cloud5 Internet services ensure that you have fast, secure HSIA with the appropriate access for your staff and guests, wired and wireless.

 Internet Service Provider (ISP): ISPs provide your hotel and guests with Internet access.
 We’re experts at provisioning and managing their services, making sure that our hotel customers get the very best at an excellent value.
-Cloud5 provides services over Internet connections provide by companies that started as telecommunications/telephone carriers and offer ISP services, such as AT&T, Verizon and Windstream, in addition to companies you’ve always known as ISPs like Comcast and Cox.
+Cloud5 provides services over Internet connections provided by companies that started as telecommunications/telephone carriers and offer ISP services, such as AT&T, Verizon and Windstream, in addition to companies you’ve always known as ISPs like Comcast and Cox.
 Level3, the carriers carrier, is one of our partners too.
-Cloud5 voice and data solutions are carrier neutral, and we’ve got you covered no matter where you are and which ISP you prefer.
+Cloud5 voice and data solutions are carrier-neutral, and we’ve got you covered no matter where you are and which ISP you prefer.

 Local Area Network (LAN): A local area network is the computer network that interconnects computers within your hotel.
 Cloud5 solutions are designed with knowledge of hotel networks and we specialize in ensuring that your IT ecosystem is operating optimally at all times.